Transacting at $5M+ in Palm Beach County: A Principal’s Checklist

 For Sellers

-Miami vs. Palm Beach County: The Executive Filter
+Miami vs. Palm Beach County

 Palm Beach County $5M+

-Family Rhythm, Water Utility, Quiet Streets
+Family Rhythm, Water Access, Quiet Streets

 Miami $5M+

-Density, Night Energy, International Capital
+Density, Nightlife, International Capital

 Insurance and Risk: No Drama, Just the Math